pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 There are some moves everyone can do, check playermoves.md for details.

 Don't know what your special moves could be?
-Defy Danger and Do Something Through Stress are kind of catch-all moves, there for when there's not a specific move to make.
-Make a specific move that you can roll instead of these.
+Risk it All is kind of a catch-all move, there for when there's not a specific move to make.
+Make a specific move that you can roll instead.
 Maybe you're good at meditating, or have a weirdly good sense of timing.

 In D&D, there's a tendency for players to become murderhobos, just killing everything they see.
 D&D gives you a reward for doing so: you get to roll dice